carlobonamico/clean-code-design-principles-in-action/clean-code-in-action-01.md

 ## what happens after 6 months?
-The original developer has left the company.

-Your boss asks you:
+The original developer has left the company and your boss asks you:

 >Can you simply automatically do this for all employees?
 > and fix the case where the input file is incorrect